JashThakkar/Portfolio/README.md

 # Jash Thakkar Portfolio

 A minimal, black-and-white, 2D personal portfolio site built with plain HTML and CSS.
-It includes Home, Resume, Projects, and Contact pages, all sharing a single stylesheet for consistent styling.
+It includes Home, Resume, Projects, Coursework, and Contact pages, all sharing a single stylesheet for consistent styling.

 ## Files